aimat-lab/opXRD-paper/README.md

 ## Related resources

-+ [This LaTeX template](https://github.com/pmichaillat/latex-presentation) produces  academic presentations following the same principles, and with a similar appearance, as this paper template.
++ [LaTeX template for academic presentations](https://github.com/pmichaillat/latex-presentation) – This template produces academic presentations following the same principles, and with a similar appearance, as this paper template.
-+ [These LaTeX commands](https://github.com/pmichaillat/latex-math) make it easy to write mathematical expressions.
++ [LaTeX commands to write math](https://github.com/pmichaillat/latex-math) – These commands make it easy to write mathematical expressions.
 They can be used in combination with this paper template.
 <!-- + [These Matlab scripts](https://github.com/pmichaillat/matlab-graph) produce clean 4:3 graphs that can be directly imported into slides and then into the paper.
 They can be used to generate graphs that can be inserted into `figures.pdf` in combination with this paper template. -->